 Lanthanated electrodes also have good arc starting and stability while also being long-lasting.
 They also have less tungsten consumption than either ceriated or thoriated.

-Preparing the Electrode
+Preparing the Tungsten

 After you’ve selected your electrode, you’ll need to grind the end to a point.
 You will see that one end has colored paint on it, do not grind this end.

 The color will tell you what type of electrode it is, and if you grind that end, you’ll be unable to identify the electrode.